 William Marshall, regarded as the greatest medieval knight, was born in 1146.
 Although he worked under five English kings, he remained loyal and was trusted so much that king Henry II appointed him as a guardian of his eldest son.
 During the revolt of Henry’s son, William remained loyal to the father and helped him in putting down the rebellion.
 He died in 1219 and is still famous due to his loyal and heroic career as a knight.

 John Hawkwood was one of the well-known English knights of the 14th century.
 He fought under Edward III and was a longbowman.
 John performed a major role in the renowned battles of Poitiers and Crecy.
-After joining the Great White Company, John crossed into Italy and fought for several armies such as Milan, Florence, and Pope.
+After joining the Great White Company, John Hawkwood crossed into Italy and fought for several armies such as Milan, Florence, and Pope.
 His career as a knight ended in Florence and he died in 1394.

 Born in 1320, Bertrand is considered to be one of the most famed medieval knights of French history.
 His bravery and strategic planning enabled him to get an important position at the French court.
 In 1364, the successful defense of Rennes was one of his famous achievements.
 Bertrand died in 1380 while on a campaign in Languedoc.

-The Spanish knight El Cid was born in 1043 and fought against the Arab moors most of his life.
-His real name was Rodrigo Diaz de vivar and El Cid was the name given to him by Arab moors due to his bravery and military might.
-In 1094, he conquered the city of Valencia and created a friendly environment for both the Muslims and Christians.
+The Spanish knight El Cid was born in 1043 and fought against the Arab moors for most of his life.
+His real name was Rodrigo Diaz de Vivar and El Cid was the name given to him by Arab moors due to his bravery and military might.
+In 1094, he conquered the city of Valencia and created a friendly environment for both Muslims and Christians.
 El Cid died in 1099 and is still known and regarded as being an outstanding knight of his time.